Batman/Superman/Wonder Woman: Trinity: Issue 1

 An Amazon woman, who calls herself "Diana", passes her "audition" by fighting several shadowy figures.
 A man from the shadows offers her a position with The Purge.
 Clark breaks the code on the disk and discovers that The Purge was after something called "Project Replica".
 He knows what it means, and goes to one of the locations, only to find it missing.
 Covered in heavy, thick chains, Bizarro sits as the shadowy man enters: Ra's al Ghul.
 Calling Bizarro his "friend", he talks him into joining the Purge and adds that no one will ever harm him again.
 He is released, and given a medallion that says "Bizarro #1".
 In the Batcave, Batman informs Superman that the man behind The Purge is Ra's al Ghul, an eco-terrorist.
-Batman once had connections inside Ghul's network, but they disappeared.
+Batman once had connections inside Ra's al Ghul's network, but they disappeared.
 He knows whatever he is doing, it is big.
 Bizarro steals a nuclear sub, only to be attacked.
 He shakes the sub and kills all the soldiers, with one of the missiles launched and detonated near Themyscira.
 Above the Daily Planet, Superman is greeted by Princess Diana aka Wonder Woman.
 She has come to talk about the missile that fell, for which the Amazons believe Superman responsible.
 When it is eventually revealed to be the work of Bizarro, Diana voices regret over the Amazons' initial suspicions of Superman.
 Both decide to take down the sub, and Superman and Wonder Woman take a ride in her invisible jet.

-Tracking the sub down at the Sahara Desert, they find a camp where they investigate an underground facility.
+Tracking the sub down at the Sahara desert, they find a camp where they investigate an underground facility.
 Soon, the two heroes are attacked, but Diana is able to deflect the bullets.
 The commander orders Unit A to fall back and Unit B to advance.
 Realizing Unit B are suicide bombers, Superman can do nothing but shield Diana as the bombers explode.
 The dust settles, and after Superman takes care of the nerve gas, they make their way to the commander who has locked himself in a vault.
 Inside, the commander activates a bomb and kills himself just as Superman and Diana burst in.
 With no time left, Superman gets Diana out as he spins at incredible speed to get the bomb underground as it explodes.
 As she leaves, Diana sees a knot on a crate that is an Amazonian Bridle Knot.
 Diana tries to find Superman as his hand breaks through the surface.
 When Diana mentions the crate addressed to Gotham City, Superman knows whom to ask for help.